Did Valerie Singleton shack up with Joan Armatrading?

 THE SUNDAY TIMES, 2009

-It is perhaps the very unlikelihood of this story that has kept it circulating for nearly 50 years.
+It is perhaps the very unlikelihood of this story that has kept it circulating for many years.
 Countless people have now heard “from a reliable source” that the broadcaster Valerie Singleton had a love affair with, and co-habited with, the singer Joan Armatrading.
 The idea that the most venerated of all Blue Peter presenters was romantically involved with the deep-voiced St Kitts-born singer, known for UK hits such as ‘Love and Affection’ and ‘Drop the Pilot’, is so tantalising that it has stuck in the popular consciousness as firmly as the sticky-backed plastic that was once Val’s stock in trade.

 At first I thought the rumour was so ludicrous it would die a natural death.
 The opposite happened, though